-The Annual Meeting of Shareholders of Flexsteel Industries, Inc. will be held at Flexsteel Global Headquarters, 385 Bell Street, Dubuque, Iowa 52001, on Monday, December 4, 2017 at 2:00 p.m. for the following purposes:
+The Annual Meeting of Shareholders of Flexsteel Industries, Inc. will be held at The Westin Minneapolis, 88 South 6th Street, Minneapolis, MN 55402, on Monday, December 10, 2018 at 2:00 p.m. for the following purposes:

-- 1. To elect three (3) Class I Directors to serve until the year 2020 Annual Meeting and until their respective successors have been elected and qualified or until their earlier resignation, removal or termination. - 2.
-To consider a proposal to amend Article V, Section 3 of the Amended and Restated Bylaws to provide that a person must be less than age 72 to be elected or appointed as a director. - 3.
+- 1. To elect three (3) Class II Directors to serve until the year 2021 Annual Meeting and until their respective successors have been elected and qualified or until their earlier resignation, removal or termination. - 2.
 To transact such other business as may properly come before the meeting or any adjournments or postponements of the meeting.

-October 10, 2017 has been fixed as the record date for the determination of common shareholders entitled to notice of, and to vote at, the meeting.
+October 11, 2018 has been fixed as the record date for the determination of common shareholders entitled to notice of, and to vote at, the meeting.
 Only holders of record at the close of business on that date will be entitled to vote at the meeting or any adjournments or postponements of the meeting.